alexjames/mantras/The_Practice_of_Programming.md

 # The Practice of Programming

-1. Simplicity, clarity and generality form the bedrock of good software
+1. Simplicity, clarity and generality form the bedrock of good software.

 2. Good code has...
   * straightforward logic